rubycocos/webservice/NOTES.md

 ### call.dup

-sinatra 2.0 uses a mutex with synchonize on call
+sinatra 2.0 uses a mutex with synchonize on Base.call - add it too? why? why not?

-is call.dup still recommend
+is Base#call.dup still recommended (good enough)